kamalakar25/todo-app-anviRobotics/client/README.md

-# 📝 MERN Todo App with SQLite & JWT Authentication
+# 📝 MERN Todo App with MongoDB & JWT Authentication

 A full-stack Todo application built with the MERN stack (MongoDB replaced by SQLite for local persistence), featuring secure JWT-based authentication, responsive Bootstrap UI, and user-specific todo management.